cedrickring/reactor-mongodb/README.md

 # Reactor MongoDB
-A wrapper over the mongodb-async api with Reactor (http://projectreactor.io/) written in Kotlin, but fully compatible with Java (due to `@JvmOverloads`).
+A wrapper built upon the mongodb-async api with Reactor (http://projectreactor.io/) written in Kotlin, but fully compatible with Java (due to `@JvmOverloads`).

 ## Dependencies